Mostafa-ammer/Machine_Learning_Models/K-Means/KMeans.md

 '''

 5- **Repeat:** Steps 2 and 3 are repeated iteratively until a stopping criterion is met.
 The most common stopping criterion is when the centroids no longer change significantly or when a maximum number of iterations is reached

 6- **Convergence Check:**Check if the centroids have changed significantly compared to the previous iteration.
 This is typically done by measuring the change in centroids' positions or the change in the total within-cluster variance (SSE - Sum of Squared Errors)

+# what is the Output ?
+The K-Means algorithm outputs the final cluster assignments for each data point and the coordinates of the cluster centroids.

+# How can choose the optimal number of 'k' ?
+The choice of the number of clusters (K) is crucial.
+There are various methods, such as the elbow method or silhouette analysis, to help determine the optimal K value based on the data's characteristics